 A Book Review – Educational Leadership in Pakistan

-In the first chapter, Dr. Sajid Ali and Muhammad Babur spotlight the troubles and nature of governance for the duration of pre and publish independence.
-The structure of education for the time of the British and after independence is analytical as compared.
-The chapter indicates that involvement of instructional management is lacking in both durations, causing numerous troubles in schooling devices, useless control and vague teaching methodologies, and so forth.
-In the second chapter, Zubaida Bana reflects upon effective management expertise.
+In the first chapter, Dr. Sajid Ali and Muhammad Babur spotlight the troubles and nature of governance for the duration of pre- and published independence.
+The education structure for the time of the British and after independence is analytical as compared.
+The chapter indicates that the involvement of instructional management is lacking in both durations, causing numerous troubles with schooling devices, useless control, and vague teaching methodologies.
+In the second branch, Zubaida Bana reflects upon effective management expertise.

 The author displays the crucial incidents she got across in her non-public to expert lifestyles, which helped or impeded her manner to emerge as a pedagogical chief.
 The notion of ‘chief as a bridge between control and stakeholders’ and ‘leader as an existence-lengthy learner’ is evident from her story.
 In the fourth bankruptcy, Qamar Safdar explores the jobs of effective headteachers of early years in two non-public faculties.
 The writer displays the capacity and potential for the overall improvement of kids.

 Chapter 5 offers an ethnographic look conducted using Mola Dad Shafa in a rural context of northern areas of Pakistan.
 The writer discusses the demanding situations the headteachers confronted and how they addressed them.
 The bankruptcy six, ‘Effective School Leadership Practices’, is doctoral research of Dr. Jan-e-Alam Khaki.
 In this situation, Khaki explores the jobs and ideas of three effective secondary school headteachers and their influences on faculty coaching and learning practices.